andre-gra/cv/README.md

 ---

 - **Web master at Wecoffee**:
-  - Ideating of a new bio coffee brand in eco-packaging
+  - Ideating a new bio coffee brand in eco-packaging
   - Development of the packaging
   - Development and management of a static website on Wordpress and an e-commerce site on Prestashop
   - Logistic management